Allied intervention in the Russian Civil War: North Russia

 Within four months the Allied Powers' gains had shrunk by 30–50 km along the Northern Dvina and Lake Onega area as Bolshevik attacks became more sustained.
 The Bolsheviks launched their largest offensive yet on Armistice Day 1918 along the Northern Divina front, and there was heavy fighting at the Battle of Tulgas (Toulgas).
-When the news came through of the Armistice with Germany, many of the British troops in Archangel eagerly anticipated a quick withdrawal from North Russia, but their hopes were soon dashed.
+When the news came through of the Armistice with Germany, many of the British troops in Arkhangelsk eagerly anticipated a quick withdrawal from North Russia, but their hopes were soon dashed.

-On 27 January 1919, word was received at Archangel that the Bolsheviks had fired poison gas shells at British positions on the Archangel-Vologda railway.
+On 27 January 1919, word was received at Arkhangelsk that the Bolsheviks had fired poison gas shells at British positions on the Arkhangelsk-Vologda railway.
 The use of poison gas by the Bolsheviks was soon announced in the British press.
 The Bolsheviks would use poison gas shells against the British on at least two occasions in North Russia, although its effectiveness was limited.

 In the Murmansk sector, the British decided that the only way to achieve success in ejecting the Bolsheviks from power was by raising a large White Russian Army.
 However, recruitment and conscription attempts failed to provide a sizable enough force.
 It was therefore decided in February 1919 to move south to capture more populated areas from which recruits could be conscripted.
 This would be the first significant action on the Murmansk front between the Allies and the Bolsheviks.
 Met with stiff opposition, the town of Segeja was captured and half the Red Army garrison was killed, wounded or taken prisoner.
 During the February offensive, the British forces pushed the Red Army beyond Soroko and as far south as Olimpi.
 Despite an attempted Bolshevik counter-attack, by 20 February 3,000 square miles of territory had been taken.

 The furthest advance south on the northern front in early 1919 was an Allied Mission in Shenkursk on the Vaga River and Nizhnyaya Toyma on the Northern Dvina.
-The strategically important city of Shenkursk was described by British commander Ironside as 'the most important city in North Russia' after Archangel and he was determined to hold the line.
+The strategically important city of Shenkursk was described by British commander Ironside as 'the most important city in North Russia' after Arkhangelsk, and he was determined to hold the line.
 However, British and Allied troops were expelled from Shenkursk after an intense battle on 19–20 January 1919.
 Over the following days, RAF aircraft flew several bombing and reconnaissance missions to support the withdrawal from Shenkursk.
 The battle of Shenkursk was a key turning point in the campaign, and the Allied loss put them very much on the back foot for the next few months along the railway and Dvina fronts.